 Vinyl Chloride

-Vinyl chloride (monomer) is likely to be stable within poly vinyl-chloride (PVC) piping and conduits and as a component of interior finishes.
+Vinyl chloride (monomer) is likely to be present in stable form within poly vinyl-chloride (PVC) piping and conduits and as a component of interior finishes.
 Such building materials are not considered hazardous in their current matrix/composition.

 Acrylonitrile